matthewnewell/matthewnewell.github.io/_posts/2014-08-21-has_many_through.md

 {% endhighlight ruby%}

 Open up your controllers, scroll down to the bottom and check out your strong parameters.
 Physician and Patient are only allowed to write :title.
-Now check out the appointments_controller.
+Look at the appointments_controller.
 Note the :physician_id and the :patient_id.

 {% highlight ruby %}